tnyandoro/newsweek-clone-bootstrap/README.md

 ## Live Demo

-To quickly see our project in action, visit the [live demo](https://repl.it/@cristianCeamatu/Bubble-Sort#main.rb) on repl.it.
+To quickly see our project in action, visit the [live demo](https://inspiring-mestorf-3a414e.netlify.app) on netlify.

 ## Getting Started
+This project is developed in HTML, CSS and bootstrap and will run in a web browser.
 ### Prerequisites

 To get this project up and running, you must have a browser on your computer.